Values of the Upper Verde River

 The entire length of the Upper Verde is also rich in settler history, from the historic railways to homesteads and cattle ranches.
 Over 100 years of ranching history is represented in this river corridor by numerous historic corrals, homesteads, and ranch buildings, weathered but still standing.
 Ranching families that have been in the area for generations are still active in the watershed, raising cattle on private lands and U.S. Forest Service grazing leases.

-Hydrology & Ecology
+Hydrology and Ecology

 The Upper Verde River hydrology is regionally significant because it is one of the last free-flowing undeveloped rivers in the Southwest.
 The hydrology and riparian ecology of the region are nationally significant because of the river’s flash flood regime, a consequence of the climate and the absence of dams.